-“Boys and men tend to participate in ritual opposition more than girls and women,” Deborah Tannen, a professor of Linguistics at Georgetown University and author of You’re the Only One I Can Tell.
+“Boys and men tend to participate in ritual opposition more than girls and women,” says Deborah Tannen, Ph.D., a professor of linguistics at Georgetown University and author of You’re the Only One I Can Tell.
 “Girls will fight, but not for fun.”

 The tendency to fight for fun doesn’t go away as boys grow up.
-Ritual opposition finds its way into the workplace in the form of verbal opposition, which people who can interpret as a threat if they’re not accustomed to it.
-It is very common for professional women to realize that their male colleagues like and respect them only after wondering about the source of perceived anger.
+Ritual opposition finds its way into the workplace in the form of verbal opposition, which people can interpret as a threat if they’re not accustomed to it.
+It’s common for women in the workplace to realize that their male colleagues like and respect them only after wondering about the source of perceived anger.
 For men, sparring is often an act of inclusion.

 In other words, men use conflict to their advantage, leveraging the dynamic for social and intellectual gain.
 What might be outwardly understood to be anti-social behavior (and it can certainly tip over into that realm) is, in fact, the opposite.
-To the degree that acts of aggression aren’t acts of transgression, fighting for men is a way to bond at speed while triangulating their own identity and sharpening their decision making.
-It’s a very practical tool, albeit an odd one.
+To the degree that acts of aggression aren’t acts of transgression, fighting for men is a way to bond at speed while triangulating their own identity and sharpening their decision-making.

-For men, it’s important to understand that ritual opposition can create communication problems with women and with children, who they might confuse or unnerve while trying to be friendly.
-Ultimately, context is king and socially capable men tend to excel at reading the room.
+For men, it’s important to understand that ritual opposition can create communication problems with women and children, who they might confuse or unnerve while trying to be friendly.
+Ultimately, context is king, and socially capable men tend to excel at reading the room.

-“The ideal would be to develop antennae or an awareness for the parameters by which conversational styles differ so that when you sense things aren’t going well, rather than trying harder or doing more of the wrong thing, you can back up and try something different. “
+“The ideal would be to develop an awareness for the parameters by which conversational styles differ, so that when you sense things aren’t going well, rather than trying harder or doing more of the wrong thing, you can back up and try something different,” Tannen says.

 This article was originally published on